manhntm3/LLM_Spark/README.md

 ## Training
 I trained using Deeplearning4J with Spark.

-## Dataset information
+## Training information
-Training information is done as see in the homework description. \
+Training information is done as see in the homework description.

 The model contains a LSTM Neural network layer defined by ND4J as professor suggested. \
-The idea is using current sliding window word embedding token to predict the next word. \
+The idea is using current sliding window word embedding token to predict the next word.

 We should call `.persist()` before do `.fit()` to keep the dataset in memory and avoid recomputation.